BGP Enabled ServiceS (bess) Internet Drafts

 Working Group: BGP Enabled ServiceS (bess)

 The Multi-Chassis Link Aggregation Group (MC-LAG) technology enables establishing a logical link-aggregation connection with a redundant group of independent nodes.
-The purpose of multi-chassis LAG is to provide a solution to achieve higher network availability while providing different modes of sharing/balancing of traffic.
+The objective of MC-LAG is to enhance both network availability and bandwidth utilization through various modes of traffic load-balancing.
 RFC7432 defines EVPN-based MC-LAG with Single-active and All-active multi-homing redundancy modes.
-This document expands on existing redundancy mechanisms supported by EVPN and introduces a new Port- Active redundancy mode.
+This document builds on the existing redundancy mechanisms supported by EVPN and introduces a new active/standby redundancy mode, called 'Port-Active'.

 Extended Procedures for EVPN Optimized Ingress Replication